 This means that if full spectrum oil is extracted from a cannabis variety that contains 20% THC and 1% CBD, then the oil will preserve the full spectrum of compounds and thus contain the same ratio of THC and CBD from the original plant.
 Alternatively, if a full spectrum oil is extracted from a hemp variety with less than 0.2% of THC, then the resulting extracted oil will also contain no more than 0.2% THC.

-A 2015 study found that full spectrum cannabis extract, rich in CBD (17.9%) and low in THC (1.1%), is most effective in treatment compared to isolate CBD oil, specifically for inflammatory conditions.
-This observation was further established in a meta analysis that examined the clinical benefits of CBD rich extracts vs purified CBD extract (isolate).
+A 2015 study found that full-spectrum cannabis extract, rich in CBD (17.9%) and low in THC (1.1%), is most effective in treatment compared to CBD isolate, specifically for inflammatory conditions.
+This observation was further established in a meta-analysis that examined the clinical benefits of CBD oil rich extracts vs purified CBD extract (isolate).

 Broad Spectrum CBD Oil

 Broad-spectrum CBD oil is a relatively new term for an extraction that isolates specific molecules and eliminates it from the rest of the oil.
 This means all traces of THC can be completely removed, even if the original plant only contained less than 0.2% THC.

 An isolate extraction identifies a specific molecule in a cannabis plant and extracts only that specific molecule while removing everything else completely.
 In the case of CBD extraction, the result is pure CBD with no other cannabinoids, flavonoids, terpenes, or other compounds at all.

 How is CBD Oil Made?

 There are a few different CBD extraction methods.